-On September 22, 2014, the Equal Justice Society and Wilson Sonsini Goodrich and Rosati submitted an amicus brief to the 9th Circuit in support of a rehearing en banc in Robert McDaniels v.
+On September 22, 2014, the Equal Justice Society and Wilson Sonsini Goodrich and Rosati submitted an amicus brief (PDF) to the 9th Circuit in support of a rehearing en banc in Robert McDaniels v.
 Richard Kirkland (Case No. 09-17339).
 Two defendants were convicted for first-degree murder in a case alleging the prosecutor discriminatorily struck Black jurors from the juror pool in violation of the 14th Amendment.

 We filed an amicus brief because the prosecutor’s preemptory challenges against seven out of ten Black jurors appear to have been improperly based upon implicit bias.
 The trial court accepted the challenges as facially “race-neutral.”
 However, the prosecutor based many of his challenges on jurors’ demeanor, or mannerisms, or their response to the race question on the jury questionnaire.
 No potential white jurors were struck for the same reasons.

 In our brief, we discussed social science research revealing that even individuals who harbor no overt racism may be subject to “implicit bias” that results in discrimination.
 In addition, implicit bias can lead prosecutors to make discriminatory challenges to jurors based upon racial stereotypes, and may also lead a court to accept the validity of purportedly “race-neutral” justifications.